 So, this massive lunch-hour exodus has two important implications for graduate students.
 The first is obvious: don’t try to get any university business done between noon and 1:00pm.
 Don’t try to sort out a registration anomaly, file paperwork for a research grant, or contact the department of your minor advisor to get a form signed.
 Don’t!

 The second implication is less obvious.
 Since 90% of the population of Bloomington, IN goes to lunch at the same time, this means the restaurants are clear and accessible at every other time in the afternoon.
 Beyond that, you will find that a few establishments even have discounts if you go for lunch after 2 or 3pm.

 What does this have to do with you?
 Well, as a graduate student, you probably do not keep regular 9-5 hours.
 If you are like me, you are working from like 7am – 3am most days.
 As such, “lunch time” need not be at noon.
 It’s not like you’re punching a clock or staying compliant with federal labor laws: you can eat whenever you want to!
-Sure the little Blooming Foods deli behind Nick’s English Hut is pretty crowded at 12:18pm but, if you go in three hours later, you will find that many of their pre-packaged deli stuff is on 30% discount!
+Sure the little Blooming Foods deli behind Nick’s English Hut is pretty crowded at 12:18pm but, if you go in three hours later, you will find it nearly empty and that many of their pre-packaged deli stuff is on 30% discount.

 Photo from www.businessweek.com